ODA Spending

 How is Italian educational ODA changing?

-As is the case across sectors, Italy favors multilateral spending for education.
+Italy increasingly favors multilateral spending for education.

 How does Italy allocate educational ODA?